 Choose with Discernment

 We want your pilgrimage experience to be soulfully enriching, stretching and challenging in the best ways, radically hospitable, inspiring, and wildly supportive of where you are.
-If you're not sure if this program is right for you or your fit with Abbey of the Arts please be sure to review everything here carefully, listen to the preview call recording above, read more about the Abbey, about Christine and John, about the Holy Disorder of Dancing Monks, sign up for our free Monk in the World online course, read one of Christine's books, and if you feel a YES rising up within we eagerly welcome you to join us!
+If you're not sure if this program is right for you or your fit with Abbey of the Arts please be sure to review everything here carefully, read more about the Abbey, about Christine and John, about the Holy Disorder of Dancing Monks, read one of Christine's books, and if you feel a YES rising up within we eagerly welcome you to join us!

 If you still have questions please get in touch by email.
 If you want to have a brief Skype session to make a live connection, let us know that as well.